rodrigosetti/pet-monitor/README.md

    by [the firmware](https://github.com/sparkfun/OpenScale).
  * A small computer like [Raspberry PI](https://www.raspberrypi.org/), with access to the Internet, so that it can run a server.

+NOTE: if using OpenScale, you need to configure it first to 1) disable timestamp, disable remote temperature, and enable raw.

 #### Diagram